LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 ### Solution:

-* The CSAT survey is presented to a consumer (assuming that CSAT survey is configured) when either the LiveEngage agent or the consumer closes the conversation.
+* The CSAT survey is presented to a consumer (assuming that CSAT survey is configured) when either the Conversational Cloud agent or the consumer closes the conversation.
 * The CSAT survey is displayed regardless of the assigned agent's state (Online, Back, Away).
 * The CSAT survey is displayed regardless of whether the conversation was interactive (message sent from both the agent and the consumer) or not.